 Compelling reasons to protect these habitats have surfaced in recent years as we begin to understand more about mangroves.

 Once perceived as ‘swampy wastelands’, mangrove forests are now being lauded for some miraculous feats.
-From curing disease, buffering coastlines from extreme weather, and fighting climate change, there is more to mangroves than mere mosquitoes. Â
+From curing disease to buffering coastlines from extreme weather and fighting climate change, there is more to mangroves than meets the eye.

 In 2004, an earthquake in the Indian Ocean triggered a catastrophic tsunami that battered shorelines across India and Southeast Asia.
 Although there was significant loss of life, with an estimated 227,000 people killed, scientists have since concluded that the tragedy would have been much worse if mangrove forests were absent.

-Over the past 15 years, community-based initiatives, such as the Green Coast Project, have encouraged the restoration of mangrove forests that were damaged in the 2004 tsunami in order to reinstate this natural barrier.
+Over the past 15 years, community-based initiatives – such as the Green Coast Project – have encouraged the restoration of mangrove forests that were damaged in the 2004 tsunami in order to reinstate this natural barrier.

-We all know that plants photosynthesize, using up carbon dioxide and emitting oxygen into the atmosphere in order to grow.
+We all know that plants photosynthesise, using up carbon dioxide and emitting oxygen into the atmosphere in order to grow.
 Yet mangrove forests are specially adapted to storing carbon in soil and dead roots.

 Due to their ability to absorb carbon, mangrove forests are known as ‘carbon sinks’ or ‘carbon-rich biomes’.
 By storing excess carbon, they help reduce global warming as there is less carbon dioxide trapped in the atmosphere.
+According to research, 14% of coastal carbon sequestration is thanks to mangrove forests.

 To help solve the problem, carbon offsetting projects are giving coastal communities an additional incentive to conserve their mangrove forests.